osmandapp/web/main/docs/user/navigation/auto-car.md

 For OsmAnd to work, you need to connect your Android device to the vehicle's multimedia system.
 - Not all vehicles support device connection capability.
 Check the [list for Android Auto](https://www.android.com/auto/compatibility/).
-- You need to have an OsmAnd Pro, OsmAnd+ or Maps+ subscription.
+- You need to have an "OsmAnd Pro", "OsmAnd+" or "Maps+" subscription.
 Check it here *Menu → Settings → Purchases*.
 - To find out how to connect and set up your device, please visit the [**Android Auto**](https://support.google.com/androidauto/answer/6348029?hl=en) websites.

 ![CarPlay screen](@site/static/img/navigation/auto-car/android-auto-setup.png)